Consistent and fast inference in compartmental models of epidemics using Poisson Approximate Likelihoods: Proofs and supporting results for section

 The term in \eqref{deltap2} converges to 0 in $L^4$ at the required rate by the induction hypothesis with test vector $\bs \delta_t \circ \bs f$.
 Now for \eqref{deltap1} see that:

-and note that the $\bar \Delta_t^{(i)}$ are mean $0$ and bounded.
-Then an application of lemma \ref{MZlemma} gives that \eqref{deltap1} converges to 0 in $L^4$ at the required rate.
-Hence, combining the above with the Minkowski inequality, we have that for some constants $\bar{c}_t$ and $\bar{\gamma}_t$:
+and note that the $\bar \Delta_t^{(i)}$ are mean $0$, bounded, and independent given $\mathcal{G}_{t-1}$ so that by lemma \ref{MZlemma} we have that \eqref{xbar} converges to $0$ in $L^4$ at the required rate.
+Combining this with the Minkowski inequality, we have that for some positive constants $\bar{c}_t$ and $\bar{\gamma}_t$: